LSX-UniWue/DeepTrails/README.md

  ![](main-fig.png)

-This is the code repository for the publication "Higher-Order DeepTrails: Unified Approach to *Trails".

 Abstract
 Analyzing, understanding, and describing human behavior is advantageous in different settings, such as web browsing or traffic navigation.
 Understanding human behavior naturally helps to improve and